mike-live/llamba/README.md

 print(res['analysis'])
 ```

-You can also run a test using pytest:
+You can also run a test by executing the following command in the library root directory:

-`pytest run`
+`pytest`

 ### Locally hosted LLM